AdobeDocs/campaign.en/help/v7/production/using/database-performances.md

 **Database cleanup task**

 Please make sure the database cleanup task is operational.
 To do this, view the log files to see if they contain any errors.
-For more on this, refer to [this section](../../production/using/database-cleanup-workflow.md).
+For more on this, refer to .

 **Maintenance plans**